 Denton County courts are very formal, have their own “personality” and require strict adherence to rules of conduct and decorum.
 You MUST stand up to address the Court (which you should do always anyway, but Denton is more strict than others).

 The three district courts listed below are all located at 200 S. Crockett Street, Sherman, Texas 75090.
-This is the new, 2 story Sub Courthouse in the southwest corner of the square, across the street from the Old Courthouse which is in the middle of the town square .
-Enter on the East side of the building.
-Elevators are available to the second floor.
-All three courts are located on 2.
-All three courts are general jurisdiction courts, like Collin, Denton and all counties except Dallas and Tarrant.
+This is the new two-story Sub Courthouse located on the southwest corner of the square which is across the street from the Old Courthouse in the middle of the town square.
+Enter the building on the East side and elevators are available to the second floor.
+Also, three courts are located on the second floor.
+All three courts are General Jurisdiction Courts similar to all counties around except the counties of Dallas and Tarrant.

 15th District Court – Judge James Fallon